FZZT branes and non-singlets of Matrix Quantum Mechanics: Discussion

 \section{Discussion}

-In this paper, we explored a model that captures the physics of non singlet sectors of matrix quantum mechanics dual to $c=1$ Liouville theory.
+In this work, we explored a model that captures the physics of non singlet sectors of matrix quantum mechanics dual to $c=1$ Liouville theory.
 The field content of the model is a $N\times N$ matrix that transforms in the adjoint of $SU(N)$ which describes the dynamics of $N$ unstable ZZ branes and $N_{f}\times N$ fundamental and anti-fundamental fields (either bosonic or fermionic) that describe the dynamics of open strings streched between the ZZ and FZZT branes.
 We also considered the presence of a $1d$ Chern-Simons term that enhances the symmetry of the model from $SU(N)$ to $U(N)$.

-In section~\ref{matrixmodel} we write down the Hamiltonian of the model and show the connection with a spin - Calogero model in the presence of an external constant magnetic field.
-Introducing chiral variables and by defining the currents associated to the symmetries of our model one finds that at large $N$ they satisfy a K\v{a}c-Moody $SU(2N_{f})_{k}$ algebra, relating the present model to the WZW model, in accordance with the study of~\cite{Dorey:2016mxm}.

-Then, we write down the canonical partition function using different methods.
-The most compact expression is in terms of symmetric polynomials.
-Another way to proceed is to write it in terms of $U(N)$ characters.
-This form makes it clear that the fundamental and anti-fundamental fields induce winding perturbations of arbitrary winding number.

-The expression of the partition function in terms of symmetric polynomials allows to take the large $N$ limit.
-One then finds that only a single rectangular representation contributes.
-More interesting physics is provided by the Veneziano scaling limit $N, N_{f}\rightarrow\infty$ and $N_f/N = \text{const}$.
-To study this limit, it is more convenient to introduce the density of eigenvalues on the unit circle in line with~\cite{Aharony:2003sx,Schnitzer:2004qt}.
-At this limit and keeping the first winding mode, one finds a Gross-Wadia-Witten~\cite{Gross:1980he,Wadia:1980cp} type phase transition that is really a crossover for finite values of the parameters which is expected to correspond to the string black hole crossover~\cite{AlvarezGaume:2005fv,AlvarezGaume:2006jg} in the Liouville dual.
-It would be interesting to study the contribution of all winding modes simultaneously in this limit, such an analysis might be possible using the techniques that relate a similar partition function to Nekrasov partition functions~\cite{Barns-Graham:2017zpv}.

-It is important that one can also take an extra scaling limit to isolate the first winding modes in the expression for the partition function which relates our model to the one of~\cite{Kazakov:2000pm} proposed to describe the physics of the two dimensional black hole.
-In the Grand-canonical ensemble, the partition function can be interpreted as a $\tau$ function of the Toda integrable hierarchy.
-Generically it obeys discrete soliton equations, that reduce to the simpler Toda differential equation when one focuses on the first winding mode.
-These equations need to be supplemented by Virasoro constraints that involve the Chern-Simons parameter $k$.
-We found the relevant constraints, but we leave as a future work the task to solve the lowest ones together with the soliton equations.
+We performed an analysis of the partition function as well as of retarded two-point functions and OTOC four point functions.
+The most interesting physics are obtained in a Veneziano-like limit of large $N, N_f$, where the bifundamentals backreact on the dynamics of MQM and non-trivial representations allow for the presence of a GWW phase transition.